Human food: Other health issues

 Human diet was estimated to cause perhaps around 35% of cancers in a human epidemiological analysis by Richard Doll and Richard Peto in 1981.
-These cancer may be caused by carcinogens that are present in food naturally or as contaminants.
+These cancers may be caused by carcinogens that are present in food naturally or as contaminants.
 Food contaminated with fungal growth may contain mycotoxins such as aflatoxins which may be found in contaminated corn and peanuts.
 Other carcinogens identified in food include heterocyclic amines generated in meat when cooked at high temperature, polyaromatic hydrocarbons in charred meat and smoked fish, and nitrosamines generated from nitrites used as food preservatives in cured meat such as bacon.

-Anticarcinogens that may help prevent cancer can also be found in many food especially fruit and vegetables.
+Anticarcinogens that may help prevent cancer can also be found in many foods especially fruit and vegetables.
 Antioxidants are important groups of compounds that may help remove potentially harmful chemicals.
-It is however often difficult to identify the specific components in diet that serve to increase or decrease cancer risk since many food, such as beef steak and broccoli, contain low concentrations of both carcinogens and anticarcinogens.
+It is however often difficult to identify the specific components in diet that serve to increase or decrease cancer risk since many foods, such as beef steak and broccoli, contain low concentrations of both carcinogens and anticarcinogens.

 There are many international certifications in the cooking field, such as Monde Selection, A.A.
 Certification, iTQi.
 They use high-quality evaluation methods to make the food safer.